nononovak/otwadvent2019-ctfwriteup/day12_naughty_list.md

 ## Analysis and Oracle

-Launching the website we see a splash page for "Naughty List" (below).
+Launching the website, we see a splash page for "Naughty List" (below).

 ![Homepage](./images/day12_homepage.png)

-Clicking the tabs we navigate to a few random looking page names:
+Clicking the tabs, we navigate to a few random looking page names:

 **Contact Page:**
 ```